The ultimate interview preparation framework. Part 2: initial screening with a recruiter

 Each question is asked not out of idle curiosity.
 Every question is a test.
 Every question screens for something.
 So you better be ready to provide good answers.

 The recruiter typically asks about either the current level of your income, or the target salary range you seek for.
 They do it only for one reason: to understand whether the expectations match the possibilities.
 Maybe you target 150k gross, while the position's top is 120k?
-That kind of thing is good to know in advance, otherwise the whole process may turn into a huge waste of time eventually, when the offer is finally made.
+That kind of thing is good to know in advance, otherwise the whole process may turn into a huge flop and mutual disappointment, when the card are finally open.

 It's up to you whether to disclose your salary or not.
-Just remember two things: disclosing the salary is sort of an NDA breach, and also keep in mind this statement: "Never tell the numbers.
-Who tells the numbers first, looses".
-I don't think I have to explain here.
+Just remember two things: disclosing the salary is sort of an NDA breach, and also keep in mind:

 I would not recommend asking obvious things, like "How many employees do you have in the company?" or "How big was your last round of investment?" or "Is the company public or not?", because such things can be easily googled.
 Instead, better ask something related to the description of the position itself.